kienstra/adapter-responsive-video/contributing.md

-#  Contributing To Adapter Post Preview
+#  Contributing To Adapter Responsive Video

 To clone the repository:
 ``` bash